webpack/webpack.js.org/content/concepts/output.md

 });
 ```

-`target: "umd"` - This is a way for your library to work with all module definitions (and where aren’t modules at all).
+`libraryTarget: "umd"` - This is a way for your library to work with all module definitions (and where aren’t modules at all).
 It will work with commonjs, amd and as global variable.
 Here to name your module you need the another property:

 ```javascript